LiveOak/LylesCarbonSteelCorrosion/Analysis/CouponDepth.md

 ## 1. Histogram Overlay
 The **first graph** represents the probe heights, as a distance from the coupon's surface.
 Each curve represents a histogram.
 The *y* value is the depth of the probe, while the *x* indicates how much of the coupon has pits of that depth.
 Th diamonds indicate a *treatement's* mean depth.
 The ticks on the right side indicate a *coupon's* mean depth.

 The **second graph** is almost identical to the first, but with two differences.
 First, each treatment has its own facet.
-Second, the standard errors are shown around each treatment mean; the means and errors were estimated with a multilevel model, shown below.
+Second, the standard errors are shown around each treatment mean; the means and errors were estimated with a Bayesian multilevel model, shown below.
+They bands mark the 16% and 84% quantiles of the posterior distribution; this distance asympototically agrees with the 68% coverage of a +/-1 parametric SE band.

 The **third graph** is identical, yet loosens the *y*-axis range so that the full depth of the pits are visible.
 Consider if a coupon's maximum pit depth is a variable worth including in a formal analysis.